 Goodbye rustic timber frame homes from days gone by and hello to 21st Century timber frames!
-That’s right, timber frames do not automatically imply a rustic home that is dressed in too much wood that looks like it came out of the 1980’s.
+That’s right, timber frames do not automatically imply a rustic home with too much wood that looks like it came out of the 1980s.
 Now that we are in the 21st century, the timber frame home is evolving and we are modernizing timber frame.
 The versatility of a timber frame lends itself to many different styles: modern to traditional to rustic.
 The possibilities are endless!
 Discover the ways timber framing can be modernized.

 But, we do sometimes receive prospects that like the idea of timber frame, but they think it’s too much wood and often perceive it to be maybe a little too rustic.
 Others, label a timber frame as a log home.
 However, we like to think of timber framing as a less rustic option and how much wood you add, is really up to you!

 In the marketplace, timber framing has earned its fame through its beautiful natural characteristics that are perfect only for countryside homes, mountain and rustic lakeside homes.
 Right?
 Well, that perception couldn’t be any more wrong!
 Timber frame homes can be modern, traditional, luxurious, industrial, shabby chic and they can be rustic.
 We craft timber frames in the country, in urban areas, on a lake, and in the mountains.
 We can design and craft your home with an elaborate timber frame system or one that features minimal timbers and just accents.
 Want a more industrial look?
 We can supply you with glulaminated timber accents.
 Not sure you like the look of the natural wood?
 Stain your timbers black, gray, espresso, or whitewash (see photo to the right, showing sample Minwax stains).
 Accent with tongue and groove decking that is painted, stained or left natural.
 Don’t like the wood accent on the ceiling?
 Sheetrock is always an option!
 These ideas are good for modernizing timber frame.